RealityBending/RealityBending.github.io/content/home/6_people.md

   show_social: true
 ---

-We pride ourselves with having a vibrant lab life with many students and collaborators a variety of backgrounds and levels, with regular informal events and chats. **Consider joining us our fantastic team!**
+We pride ourselves with having a **vibrant lab life** with many students and collaborators a variety of backgrounds and levels, with regular informal events and chats. **Consider joining our fantastic team!**

 [<p style="text-align:center"><b>Meet all the brilliant REBEL minds →</b></p>](./people/)